gospodarka-przestrzenna/pankus/docs/source/intervening_opportunities/merge_ring_with_next.rst

 Effect
 ------
-- column ring in table ring is updated - number of next ring is changed to number of ring specified in function parameters
+- column ring in ``ring`` table is updated.
+  Number of ring following ring specified in function parameters is changed to number of its predecessor (the ring specified in function parameters)